Prem-ium/Tax-Merge/README.md

 ## **💵 Pricing**

 - **One-Time Purchase**: [$150 via GitHub Sponsors.](https://github.com/sponsors/Prem-ium/sponsorships?tier_id=463064)
-- **GitHub Gold Sponsors** enrolled for last 3+ months are eligible to receive a [**$10 discount**](https://github.com/sponsors/Prem-ium/sponsorships?amount=140&frequency=one-time).
+- **GitHub Gold Sponsors** enrolled for last 5+ months are eligible to receive a [**$50 discount**](https://github.com/sponsors/Prem-ium/sponsorships?amount=100&frequency=one-time).
 - **Custom quotes** available for Zelle payments or limited brokerage support.
 [Contact for details (**serious inquiries only**)](mailto:premium.github@gmail.com).

 Given the nature of the software, refunds will not be offered.
 Please ensure compatiability with your system.
 Keep in mind, this application only supports Windows users.
-Only Gold sponsors who have been consecutively sponsoring for 3+ months are eligible for discount.
+Only Gold sponsors who have been consecutively sponsoring for 5+ months are eligible for full discount, otherwise members can get a [**$20 discount if concurrently sponsoring for 3+ months**](https://github.com/sponsors/Prem-ium/sponsorships?amount=130&frequency=one-time)

 ---
 ## **🧑‍💻 Who Is This For?**